 It helps to set aside time you can devote to your 50k, but if you find yourself with a spare half hour, use it.
 Squeeze some words in.
 Little chunks of writing will add up too.
 If you stop in the middle of a scene, leave yourself a note.
 It's better, as previously mentioned, to have an idea of what to hammer into when you get back to your next writing session anyway.

-I prefer to work in Google Docs for NaNoWriMo because I can access it from anywhere and it auto saves.
-I'm less likely to lose what I wrote (can you tell I'm horrible at remembering to save?) and if I get stuck somewhere unexpectedly, I can pull it up and either take more notes or get a few more words in.
-Just don't forget to update your word counts every day on your NaNo profile.
-They give badges for that!
+When utilizing time this way, you may want to consider working in Google Docs because you can access it from anywhere and it auto saves.
+You're less likely to lose what you wrote, and if you get stuck somewhere unexpectedly, you can pull it up and either take more notes or get a few more words in.
+Just don't forget to update your word counts every day on your goal sheet or personal tracker.
+(Hint: see the next tip!)

-Don't forget to update your word counts every day on your NaNo profile.
+Don't forget to update your word counts every day on your goal sheet.

 6. Reward yourself.

-Set goals and don't forget to pat yourself on the back when you achieve them.
-Rewards can be quite motivating, especially when you follow though with what you had planned.
+Divide your total word goal into smaller daily goals, and treat yourself if you meet weekly goals.
+You'll have more success with smaller, more achievable tasks, and rewards can be quite motivating, especially when you follow though with what you had planned.
 The rewards don't have to be expensive or complicated (unless you want them to be) but something that helps you celebrate your little victories.

-7. Remember that even if you win, it's only the beginning.
+7. Remember that even if you get it done, it's only the beginning.

-You won NaNoWriMo!
+You did it!
 Now you have at least 50,000 (probably) amazing words that (theoretically) form a story.
 So it's time to slap a cover on that baby and upload it to retailers, right?
 Hah.
 Not quite yet.
 However, it is an amazing place to start when it comes to publishing your (next) book.
-November was just for the words.
+This month was just for the words.
 The months that follow are for cleaning the debris out of it.

 Here's a checklist you can start with: